This article has links to products and services we love, which we may make commission from.

 Edinburgh or Glasgow to Dumfries and Marthrown of Mabie (80/77 miles)

-The first leg of the journey takes you from Scotland’s biggest city, Glasgow, to the market town and former royal burgh, Dumfries, then to a very unique accommodation in a forest, Marthrown of Mabie.
+The first leg of the journey takes you from Scotland’s biggest city, Glasgow, to the market town and former royal burgh, Dumfries, then to a unique accommodation in a forest, Marthrown of Mabie.

-Comyn didn’t come out alive but it has never been confirmed how he died.
+Comyn didn’t come out alive, but it has never been confirmed how he died.

 Marthrown of Mabie (6 miles)

-Just 20 minutes drive from Dumfries, an eclectic campsite with luxury yurts and an Iron Age roundhouse hides among the Mabie Forest track roads.
+A 20-minute drive from Dumfries, an eclectic campsite with luxury yurts and an Iron Age roundhouse hides among the Mabie Forest track roads.

 You have to stay at Marthrown of Mabie to believe it.